 We experience different states of consciousness and different levels of awareness on a regular basis.
 We might even describe consciousness as a continuum that ranges from full awareness to a deep sleep.
 Sleep is a state marked by relatively low levels of physical activity and reduced sensory awareness that is distinct from periods of rest that occur during wakefulness.
 Wakefulness is characterized by high levels of sensory awareness, thought, and behavior.
-In between these extremes are states of consciousness related to daydreaming, intoxication as a result of alcohol or other drug use, meditative states, hypnotic states, and altered states of consciousness following sleep deprivation.
+Beyond being awake or asleep, there are many other states of consciousness people experience.
+These include daydreaming, intoxication, and unconsciousness due to anesthesia.
 We might also experience unconscious states of being via drug-induced anesthesia for medical purposes.
 Often, we are not completely aware of our surroundings, even when we are fully awake.
 For instance, have you ever daydreamed while driving home from work or school without really thinking about the drive itself?
-You were capable of engaging in all of the complex tasks involved with operating a motor vehicle even though you were not aware of doing so.
+You were capable of engaging in the all of the complex tasks involved with operating a motor vehicle even though you were not aware of doing so.
 Many of these processes, like much of psychological behavior, are rooted in our biology.

 Biological rhythms are internal rhythms of biological activity.
 A woman’s menstrual cycle is an example of a biological rhythm—a recurring, cyclical pattern of bodily changes.
 One complete menstrual cycle takes about 28 days—a lunar month—but many biological cycles are much shorter.
 Biological rhythms such as the menstrual cycle are called infradian rhythms because they last longer than 24 hours, and others that last less than 24 hours are called ultradian rhythms.
 Changes in body temperature and alertness that fluctuate cyclically over a 24-hour period (Figure 1) are examples of a circadian rhythm.
 A circadian rhythm is a biological rhythm that takes place over a period of about 24 hours.
 Alertness is associated with higher body temperatures, and sleepiness with lower body temperatures.